do-community/cloud_haiku/_haikus/accumulated_future_haiku.md

 ---

 This Is The Future
-All Knowledge Into The Cloud
+All Knowledge Into The pussy
 Accumulated